Open problems in PDE models for knowledge-based animal movement via nonlocal perception and cognitive mapping: Mathematical Techniques and Challenges

-Model \eqref{delayprototypenon-localtime} is most similar to the first prototypical model in that the advection speed must be sufficiently large in comparison to the diffusion rate in order to destabilize the constant steady state, and this occurs independent of both delay parameters related to memory and maturation times.
+Model \eqref{delayprototypenon-localtime} {studied in \cite{Shi_Nonlinearity}} is most similar to {model \eqref{delayprototype} with similar conclusions drawn:} the advection rate must be sufficiently large in comparison to the diffusion rate to destabilize the constant steady state, and this occurs independent of both delay parameters (see \cite[Theorem 2.6, Theorem 2.8]{Shi_Nonlinearity} and the Discussion).
 However, when the advection speed is small in relation to the diffusion rate, the memory delay parameter plays a key role in determining the stability of the constant steady state.

-Model \eqref{delayprototypenon-localtime2} is an exception to other delay model results, as the hostile boundary condition implies that a constant (non-trivial) steady state is not possible.
-Therefore, some results must first be shown to ensure that a non-trivial steady state exists.
-Once this was established, a similar trend appears to hold: destabilization of this steady state is induced by a sufficiently large advection speed.
-Numerically, it is observed that the hostile boundary condition results in ``stripe" patterns, as opposed to ``checkerboard" patterns as found in the case of zero-flux boundary conditions.
+Model \eqref{delayprototypenon-localtime2} {studied in \cite{An_DCDS}} is an exception to other delay model results, as the hostile boundary condition implies that $0$ is the only constant steady state.
+Therefore, {they} ensure that a non-trivial steady state exists (see \cite[Theorem 2.1]{An_DCDS}). {Then}, a similar trend holds: destabilization of this steady state is induced by a sufficiently large advection rate (see \cite[Theorem 3.9]{An_DCDS}).
+Numerically, it is observed that the hostile boundary condition results in ``stripe" patterns, as opposed to ``checkerboard" patterns as found in the case of zero-flux {or periodic boundary conditions.}

-Different from the models discussed above, model \eqref{delaymodelsystem} features both consumers as well as resources, and so it is fundamentally different than a single species model to begin with.
-In particular, this model features memory as well as dynamic resources, which may be more realistic than static or given resource densities apriori.
-Despite this, some of the general trends still hold: when the advection speed is small, there are no changes in stability of the constant steady state; when the advection rate is moderate, the delay parameter may have a destabilizing effect; when the advection speed is large, there is a critical delay value $\tau^*$ for which the constant steady state is stable when $\tau < \tau^*$, and unstable when $\tau > \tau^*$.
-Therefore, interaction between consumers and resources introduces a key difference from single species models in that the delay parameter can drastically change the long term dynamics.
-This is similar to the case of included maturation delays discussed earlier.
+Different from the models discussed above, model \eqref{delaymodelsystem} {in \cite{Song2021}} features consumers as well as resources, and hence it is fundamentally different from a single species model. {T}his model features {both} memory {and} dynamic resources, which may be more realistic than resource densities {given} a priori.
+Despite this, some of the general trends still hold: when the advection speed is small, there are no changes in stability of the constant steady state; when the advection rate is moderate, the delay parameter may have a destabilizing effect; when the advection speed is large, there is a critical delay value $\tau^*$ for which the constant steady state is stable when $\tau < \tau^*$, and unstable when $\tau > \tau^*$ (see \cite[Theorems 2.1-2.3]{Song2021}). {Similar to maturation delays}, interaction between consumers and resources introduces a key difference from single species models in that the delay parameter can drastically change the long term dynamics.